 - Nearest airport: Dalaman (2-hour transfer) or Antalya (3-hour transfer)

-- Activities: Snorkeling, swimming, photography, and visiting the nearby Blue Cave by boat
+- Activities: Snorkelling, swimming, photography, and visiting the nearby Blue Cave by boat

 - Costs: No entrance fee.
 There is a municipal cafe serving drinks and snacks.
 Sunbeds and umbrellas are available for approximately 400 to 600 TL per set.